WAIT numreplicas timeout

 the specified number of replicas are reached, or when the timeout is reached.

 A few remarks:

-- If the command is sent as part of a MULTI transaction, the command does not block but instead just return ASAP the number of slaves that acknowledged the previous write commands.
+MULTItransaction (since Redis 7.0, any context that does not allow blocking, such as inside scripts), the command does not block but instead just return ASAP the number of replicas that acknowledged the previous write commands.